-Our experienced team of endocrine experts specialise in treating a range of thyroid, parathyroid and adrenal conditions, including hypothyroidism, thyroid cancer and diabetes.
+Our experienced team of endocrinologists and endocrine surgeons specialise in treating a range of thyroid, parathyroid and adrenal conditions, including hypothyroidism, thyroid cancer and diabetes.

 We treat patients with a range of endocrine conditions including diabetes, disease of the thyroid and parathyroid glands, adrenal disease, and polycystic ovary syndrome.
 Our endocrine unit is well-established and has been treating patients for over 20 years.

 Our endocrine team includes consultant endocrinologists, consultant endocrine surgeons and diabetes experts who are leaders in their fields.
 They are supported by specialist nurses and dietitians.

 Our endocrine multidisciplinary team meet regularly to discuss complex cases.
 This means each case is reviewed by a whole team of experts, so you can be given the best possible diagnosis and treatment.
 The endocrine multidisciplinary team is led by Prof Fausto Palazzo, Consultant Endocrine Surgeon.

 Endocrinology is the field of medicine that relates to endocrine glands and the hormones that are produced in them.
 Conditions relating to glands and hormones can be complex and difficult to identify, often needing specialist tests and examinations before a diagnosis can be made.
 Our specialised endocrinology team work closely with colleagues across the hospital to diagnose and treat a wide rangy of endocrine conditions.